You’re probably dealing with the same challenges all expats face when signing up for home Internet in Thailand.

 Some providers offer wi-fi connections in many public spaces for their customers, such as in malls or chain restaurants.

 You can get a password as part of some of their packages – simply log-in wherever you see it offered.
-Currently AIS offers the most extensive free wi-fi package.

-Once you’ve chosen your provider, it’s time to get your internet installed.
+Once you’ve chosen your provider, it’s time to get your Internet installed.
 Almost all the providers mentioned above will have branches in most of the country’s bigger malls, and these branches will usually have English-speaking staff so it’s simply a case of showing up and asking.

-For most providers, you’ll need to show evidence that you’re staying in Thailand long-term (e.g a passport with a Non-Immigrant visa and/or work permit) if you wish to have the account fall under your name.
+- Evidence that you’re staying in Thailand long-term (e.g a passport with a Non-Immigrant visa and/or work permit) if you wish to have the account fall under your name.

-You may also have to show a copy of your house registration book (tabien baan) and/or your current rental contract, depending on the provider.
-Minimum contracts are often a year, so providers like to see some evidence that you’re not going to drop off the face of the earth before your contract is up.
+- You may also have to show a copy of your house registration book (tabien baan) and/or your current rental contract, depending on the provider.

+Some providers may ask for a one-off installation fee or deposit at THB2,000 to THBB3,000.
 The modem is often provided for free if you stay with them for at least 12 months.

 Alternative Options